 No set-up required

-Echo works seamlessly with existing NHS England GP systems.
-So there is no extra software or training required on your part.
+Echo works seamlessly with existing NHS England GP systems, so there's no extra software or training required on your part.
 Simply fewer patients to see each day.

-The burden on practice administrative staff is eased as well.
+The burden on practice administrative staff is eased, too.
 We ensure that prescriptions are requested in the format your practice prefers and are working with NHS Digital on full system integration.